You’ve heard many great and amazing things about calcium pyruvate.

 How it’s going to help you lose weight, boost your energy levels and even burn fat in your thighs.

-Does pyruvate really work?
+Does calcium pyruvate really work?
 Or is it just another in the long line of supplements to promise more than it delivers?

 The results were much the same under normal dietary conditions.
 After 112 days, rats fed dihydroxyacetone and pyruvate (DHA-P for short) had stored around 30% less fat than rats on a normal diet.